Sugar Free Gum: Good or Bad of Chewing Gum for Teeth?

 When saliva production is inadequate, an oral condition known as dry mouth, or xerostomia, can result.
 Patients with dry mouth are at a significantly higher risk of developing cavities and periodontitis.

 Finally, chewing gum can be one way to control halitosis or bad breath.
 Not only do the minty flavors help freshen breath, the act of scraping off plaque and promoting saliva production all help control bacterial populations which, in turn, leads to fresher breath.

-Sugar-free gum mechanically removes plaque through friction, freshens breath, promotes saliva production, stimulates the mouth, and most importantly, does not contain sugar.
+Sugar free gum mechanically removes the plaque through friction, freshens breath, promotes saliva production, stimulates the mouth, and most importantly, does not contain harmful sugar.

 - Some artificial sweeteners have a checkered history